 - Get Involved

-TRAIL ALERT - the bodies of two teenagers were found on the Delphi Historic Trails on Tuesday, February 14th, 2017.
+Trail Alert: The bodies of two teenagers were found on the Delphi Historic Trails on Feb.
+14, 2017.
 Their deaths are being investigated as homicides and the police have released a photo and need your help identifying the male subject shown in this article.
-If you have any information, please contact the Carroll County Sheriff's Office at 765-564-2413, the Delphi Police Department at 765-564-2345 or Indiana State Police at 765-567-2125.
+If you have any information, please contact the Carroll County Sheriff's Office at 765-564-2413, the Delphi Police Department at 765-564-2345, or Indiana State Police at 765-567-2125.

-At the end of the 1-mile VanScoy Trail is Sunset Point, featuring an idyllic view of Deer Creek, the canal and the Wabash River.
-A cutoff path from the river goes to Robbins Trail, a 0.5-mile section along the clear water of Deer Creek, and passes by the suspension bridge to Trailhead Park (another trail entrance) and under SR 25 past Deer Creek Falls.
+At the end of the VanScoy Trail is Sunset Point, featuring a view of Deer Creek, the canal, and the Wabash River.
+A spur from the river goes to Robbins Trail, a 0.5-mile section along Deer Creek that offers access to Trailhead Park and Deer Creek Falls.

 My husband and I killed a whole afternoon riding these trails.
 It was very scenic, historic, and good, easy riding.
 We stopped at The Blue Moose in town for ice cream half way through the ride.
 I definitely recommend this trail, it's well worth it!
 Try and do a day where you have time to do all the trails.
 There are hidden gems on each one.
 We parked at the Canal Park where they had a map and just went everywhere from there.